 Before we start it's a good idea to make sure that your system is configured correctly.
 If you've installed your kernel using the

 binary USE flag, chances are that your video card is already supported.
 See Video for more information onthis.

 You should also find your IP address, because if X freezes and you need to get out of it, the safest way is to SSH in from another computer/smartphone/tablet and issue

 In the example above we're using Intel integrated graphics drivers.
 Examples of valid entries include

 radeon for AMD Radeon cards, and

-nvidia for NVIDIA cards.
+virtualbox if the installation is made through Virtualbox virtual machine.
 If you haven't yet switched to the

 desktop profile it's a good idea to do it now.